bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation-debugging.rst

 .. warning::

-   Changing the value may cause exceptions or introduce undesired side effects with very weird behaviour in the continuation of the execution.
+   Changing the value may cause exceptions or introduce undesired side effects with very weird behavior in the continuation of the execution.
 Please use this feature with precaution!